 Being made in a more sexist era the portrayals of his wife and daughter are pretty embarrassing to look at now.
 Obviously an attack like this is deeply scarring but the wife seems to die of fear and the daughter quickly reverts to the mental state of a little girl.
 She’s even that way years later in part 2.
 It’s reinforcing this fantasy for the Tucson ranchers that women are helpless little fragile waifs and that a man’s primary job in life is to violently protect them from other predators.

 If the movie wanted to really make the vigilantism argument credibly it wouldn’t have to stack the deck the way it does, with the hoodlums being these silly cartoons who run around hooting and giggling and randomly attacking people for fun.
 If that’s the way the filmatists see street crime then you gotta figure they’re just paranoid, they wet their pants every time they see a longhair or a black guy, then run home and tell their friends they just barely dodged a gang rape.
 This movie definitely exploits our basest and most paranoid instincts.
 (I mean jesus, check this out.)
+[UPDATE FROM THE FUTURE: that link was some deranged comment on the DEATH WISH IMDb boards, which no longer exist.]

 But you know what?
 I still dig this movie.
 Bronson is so good at these type of characters that I accept him more like he’s a real guy who went a little crazy in a bad circumstances than as thinly veiled audience manipulating right wing fantasy time.
 So I forgive him.
 And for such exploitation the filmatism is pretty classy.
 The elegant and sometimes funky score by Herbie Hancock goes a long way toward making it work.
 Apparently director Michael Winner’s girlfriend gave him the Headhunters album and convinced him to get Herbie.
 Good job Michael Winner’s girlfriend at the time(aka Maria from Sesame Street).